ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       growth.
 With over 10 years experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
-Sophie is a lover of watersports and sailing around the welsh coast.
+Sophie is a lover of watersports and enjoys sailing around the welsh coast, usually with a prosecco in hand!
     interests:
       - surfing
       - skiing